 Noise Abatement – A procedure or technique used by aircraft at an airport to minimize the impact of noise on the communities surrounding an airport.

 Noise Contour - A continuous line on a map that represents equal levels of noise exposure.
 Noise lessens from the innermost area within a contour line outward.
 The composite noise contours combine projected flight corridors and projected noise exposure including use of a planned second parallel runway.

 The least severe exposure occurs outside the 55 DNL contour, the level at which the Federal Aviation Administration describes noise exposure as minimal.
 The FAA considers residential development and other noise-sensitive land uses as acceptable in these areas and recommends no special noise-control measures.

-Noise exposure is regarded as moderate between the 55 DNL and 65 DNL contours, and the FAA recommends that land-use controls be considered.
-Noise exposure is regarded as significant above the 65 DNL noise contour line, and the FAA recommends that land-use controls be implemented.
-The Port Authority has being proactive, has worked with the local government to develop airport-compatible zoning measures for areas located within the 60 DNL noise contour.
+Noise exposure is regarded as moderate between the 55 DNL and 65 DNL contours and the FAA recommends land-use controls be considered.
+Noise exposure is regarded as significant above the 65 DNL noise contour line and the FAA recommends land-use controls be implemented.
+The Port Authority has been proactive and worked with local government to develop airport-compatible zoning measures for areas located within the 60 DNL noise contour.

 Noise Event – A Noise Event is the measured sound produced by a single source of noise over a particular period of time.
 An aircraft noise event begins when the sound level of an over-flight exceeds a noise threshold and ends when the level drops down below that threshold.

 Noise Level – For airborne sound, unless specified to the contrary, it is the A-weighted sound level.

 Noise Study – Investigation of existing noise conditions, flight patterns and land use surrounding an airport.